vmsaif/vehicle-dashboard/docs/usage.md

   ```

   This charge_input value will be reflected as negative on the Power Consumption Gauge.

+  ### Epiroc Challenge Requirement Checklist:

+- **Read only Database**
+  - [x] The database is read-only.
+  - [x] Only someone with access to the backend can modify the database.
+  - [x] The frontend can only change the charging indicator and the motor speed setting.
+Which is done by sending a POST request to the API endpoint of the backend.

+- **Status Indicator Lights**
+  - [x] **Parking Brake**
+    - Should be active when the parking brake is engaged.
+    - (When the Motor Speed Setting is set to 0, the backend will automatically engage the parking brake.)
+  - [x] **Check Engine**
+    - Should be active when the engine needs service.
+    - (When the Motor RPM is above 600 for more than 20 seconds, the backend will automatically turn on the check engine light.)
+  - [x] **Motor**
+    - Should be active when the motor is operating above a certain RPM.
+  - [x] **Battery Low**
+    - Should be active when the battery percentage dips below a certain level.
+    - (The battery low indicator will turn on when the battery percentage is below 20%.)
+  - [x] **Read from Database**
+    - Parking brake and check engine state should be read from the database but should not be modifiable from this dashboard.

+- **Power Gauge**
+  - [x] Should display the current power consumption or input.
+    - (it shows the power consumption)
+  - [x] The needle should point to the position corresponding to the power level.
+  - [x] The needle should spin with fluid animation when power levels change (not snap instantaneously to the correct value).
+  - [x] Power levels should be positive when power is being consumed from the battery through the motor’s operation.
+The faster the motor runs, the higher the power consumption should be.
+    - (The power consumption increases as the motor speed increases.)
+  - [x] Power levels should be negative when the battery is charging.

+- **Motor RPM Gauge**
+  - [x] Should display the current RPM of the motor.
+(The gear ratio should be taken into account when displaying the RPM on the gauge.
+For a 1:1 gear ratio, the RPM should be the same as the motor RPM.
+For a 1:2 gear ratio, the RPM should be half of the motor RPM, etc.)
+  - [x] The needle should point to the position corresponding to the RPM.
+  - [x] The needle should spin with fluid animation when RPM changes.
+  - [x] When the motor is off, RPM should be 0, and RPM should increase as users increase the speed using the Motor Speed Setting slider.
+  - [x] When the battery is charging, the motor RPM should be 0.
+    - (The motor stops, as well as the Park Brake indicator is turned on when the battery is charging.)

+- **Gear Ratio**
+  - [x] Should be read from the database and should not be modifiable from this dashboard.
+    - The only way to change the gear ratio is by sending a POST request to the API endpoint.

+- **Battery Percentage**
+  - [x] Should be read from the database and updated in the database through backend emulation.
+  - [x] Should decrease over time when the motor is in use.
+  - [x] Should increase over time when the battery is charging.

+- **Battery Temperature**
+  - [x] Should be read from the database and updated in the database through backend emulation.
+  - [x] Battery temperature should increase and decrease as the motor speed increases and decreases.
+    - (There is a cilling value for the battery temperature, which is calculated based on the current motor RPM, and a minimum temperature value when the vehicle is not moving and the battery is not charging.)
+    - (The battery temperature decreases when the motor is off and the battery is not charging upto the minimum temperature value.)
+    - When the battery is at 100% charge, the battery temperature will decrease to the minimum value, even if the battery charging indicator is on.
+(Assuming that there is a charging cut-off at 100% charge.)

+- **Motor Speed Setting Slider**
+  - [x] Should change the RPM of the motor, with RPM being set to 0 when the slider is in the OFF position, and with RPM increasing as the speed setting increases.
+    - (Also will trigger the Park Brake indicator when the speed setting is set to 0.)

+- **Charging Button**
+  - [x] Should update the charging state and indicate to the user whether the battery is charging.
+  - [x] When charging, the motor should be disabled, and the battery percentage should increase over time.
+    - (The temperature will increase when the battery is charging upto 100% charge.
+Then it will slowly decrease to the minimum temperature value even if the battery charging indicator is on.
+Minimum temperature value is set to 20 degrees.)

   ### For Detailed API Documentation
   Please refer to the [API Documentation](api_documentation.md) for detailed instructions on how to use the API endpoints.